Memory

 Section titled “Calibration”Calibration tracks how long stories actually take versus estimates.
 Over time, this builds a velocity profile that helps predict future work more accurately.

-rai memory add-calibration S3.5 --name "Auth Module" -s M -a 45 -e 60This records: story S3.5 was estimated at 60 minutes (size M) but actually took 45 — a velocity of 1.33x.
+rai signal emit-calibration S3.5 --name "Auth Module" -s M -a 45 -e 60This records: story S3.5 was estimated at 60 minutes (size M) but actually took 45 — a velocity of 1.33x.

 Sessions